AitchGrasso/AitchGrasso/README.md

 <br>

-- 🌱 I’m currently: working on multiple group projects focused on Object Oriented Programming
+- 🌱 I’m currently: Freelancing and working with local clients.

+- 💬 I’m currently learning: node and react

 - ⚡ Fun H facts: I play the French Horn and was once offered a cigarette by Keanu Reeves.